Yin and Yang in Food

 while Yang foods are high in sodium.

 In general, yin foods are considered "cool," larger, have less salt, have potassium, and/or grow above soil.
 Yang foods are "warm" or "hot," smaller, have more sodium, and/or grow below the soil.
-In addition to eating yin or yang foods, to maintain balance followers of the philosophy believe you must also eat "cool" foods when it is hot, and "hot" foods when it is cold.
+In addition to eating yin or yang foods, to maintain balance followers of the philosophy believe you should increase thee intake of "cool" foods (yin) when it is hot, and "hot" foods (yang) when it is cold.
 In addition to yin and yang, there are five elements, which must also be balanced.
 Each element is associated with a particular food quality and the ideal meal includes all five."

 from Macrobiotic Guide